sp1icer/sp1icer.github.io/_posts/2020-08-13-using-vagrant-for-fun-and-profit.md

     |__ packer/
         |__ boxes/
         |__ ubuntu/
+            |__ Vagrantfile.tpl
     |__ scripts/
         |__ ubuntu/
             |__ comby.sh
     |__ vagrant
-        |__ubuntu/
+        |__ ubuntu_vc/
             |__ Vagrantfile
+        |__ ubuntu_custom/
+            |__ Vagrantfile
 ```

 Essentially, this will end up being a simple Ubuntu box that has downloaded Comby and is ready to use it.
-The final setup will be hosted on my GitHub for you to browse through, but I recommend following along and manually performing this.
+The final setup will be hosted [on my GitHub](https://github.com/sp1icer/vagrant-for-fun-and-profit) for you to browse through, but I recommend following along and manually performing this.
+Also - as you do this, you should include a line in your `.gitignore` to not track any files in `boxes/*`.
+They're just generically not worth putting into GitHub (and also are a decent size)

 ## >>MAKING A GOLDEN IMAGE LIKE A CHEATER